'People without the knowledge of their past history, origin and culture is like a tree without roots.' Marcus Garvey

 Implementation of History

-At Heartwood CE VC Primary and Nursery School we have been immersing ourselves in History the Tudors.
-The children have loved learning about the lives of people from our past and how very different life was.
+At Heartwood CE VC Primary and Nursery School, we have been immersing ourselves in history, with Year 3 focusing on the Tudors.
+The Year 3 children have loved learning about the lives of people from the past and how very different life was.
+They were fascinated to learn about the societal changes that Henry VIII implemented, some of which still affect us today, such as the King's Post, Portsmouth Navy Dock, and the Church of England.

 Year 4 went back in time to World War 1 at Gressenhall Workhouse and Museum.
 They learned all about what life was like for different people during the war.
 The children experienced life in the classroom with everyone facing forwards and using slate to write on, life as a soldier on the frontline, life as a war time nurse, and life on the farm where food and supplies were essential to the war effort.